 Send out an email announcing free shipping to your customers, removing a potential barrier to their purchases.
 Craft your subject line to explicitly mention this offer.

 Design Within Reach, a modern furnishings and lighting store, sent out an email announcing free shipping across their entire store for a certain time period.
 Besides free shipping, the store offered an additional discount of 15% on certain items.
-The offer – free shipping and discount is too good to miss.
+Free shipping and the discount offer is too good to miss.

 The email subtly mentions the availability of the deal and thus creates a ticking clock to encourage customers to place their orders.
 It gives customers an option to choose from a variety of their offerings.